-Vision casting is simply communicating the vision so others make your vision their own.
+Vision casting is simply communicating the vision for children’s ministry so other people make your vision their own.
 Why is this so important?
 Vision determines action and outcome.

-Over the past 35 years I have thought many times about quitting children’s ministry.
-In the early years it was every Monday, in my 40s it was so I could become a senior pastor.
+Over the past 35 years, I’ve considered quitting children’s ministry many times.
+In the early years, it was every Monday.
+In my 40s, it was so I could become a senior pastor.
 So why didn’t I quit?
-It’s simple; my vision wouldn’t allow me to quit.
-Then I realized something: If my vision wouldn’t let me quit, if I could put this vision into others who help and serve they wouldn’t quit either.
-(You can read all about this in my book Volunteers That Stick.
+It’s simple: My vision for children’s ministry wouldn’t allow me to quit.
+Then I realized: If my vision wouldn’t let me quit, I could share it with others who serve so they wouldn’t quit either.
+(You can read all about this in my book Volunteers That Stick.)

 So how do you successfully cast your vision in a way that others grasp it and own it?
 I’m glad you asked.
 Let’s look at seven steps.

-2. Now, write it out.
 Take those thoughts and dreams and turn them into words.
-You’ll never turn your vision into reality until you’ve turned it into words.
-Habakkuk 2:2 is a great verse.
-It says, “Write the vision down and make it plain so they that read it can run with it.”
+You’ll never turn your vision for children’s ministry into reality until you’ve turned it into words.
+Habakkuk 2:2 is a great verse: “Write the vision down and make it plain so they that read it and can run with it.”
 As I write and study the vision, I compare and examine my leadings by the written word of God.

-3. Simplify it.
 That verse in Habakkuk not only tells me to write the vision down but to also make it plain.
-I try to put it into a single sentence, if possible—if not one sentence, then two or three at the most.
+I try to put it into a single sentence, if possible—or two to three at the most.
 Let the main thing be the main thing.
-Run it by someone who does not help in your ministry to make sure it is simple enough for them to understand it.
-Now write in down, keep it before you, write it on every publication.
-Commit it to memory and talk it up every time you are before people.
+Run your vision by someone who doesn’t help in your ministry to make sure it’s simple and understandable.
+Then keep it before you and write it on every publication.
+Commit it to memory and talk it up every time you speak.

-7. Teach it all to your workers.
-What do I teach?
 Teach and explain your philosophy of ministry.
-Teach on your mission and overall goal.
+Describe your mission and overall goal.
 Teach your structure.
-If your workers don’t understand how authority works, they won’t be people under authority.
-I also teach vision-specifics: things like what I want each child to become after they complete each ministry within our children’s department.
-I teach my plan in steps so it can be easily followed and understood.
+If your workers and volunteers don’t understand how authority works, they won’t be people under authority.
+I also teach vision-specifics; for example, what I want each child to become after they complete each ministry within our program.
+I teach my plan in steps so people can easily follow and understand it.